Adversarial Training Reduces Information and Improves Transferability: Introduction

 \subsection{Contributions and related works}

 A fundamental result of IB is that, in order to generalize well on a task, $z$ has to be sufficient and minimal, that is, it should contain only the information necessary to predict $y$, which in our case is a target class.
 Apparently, this is in contradiction with the evidence that robust DNNs are invertible maintaining almost all the information about the input $x$ even if is {\em not} necessary for the task.
 However, what matters for generalization is not the information in the activations, but information in the weights (PAC-Bayes bounds)~\cite{achille2019information}.
 Reducing information in the weights, yields to reduction in the {\em effective} information in the activations at test time.
-Differently from IB theory, ~\cite{achille2019information} claims that the network does not need to destroy information in the data that is not needed for the task, it simply needs to make it inaccessible to the classifier, but otherwise can leave it lingering in the weights.
+Differently from IB theory, ~\cite{achille2019information} claims that the network does not need to destroy information in the data that is not needed for the task: it simply needs to make it inaccessible to the classifier, but otherwise can leave it lingering in the weights.
 That is the case for ordinary learning.
+As for AT, robustness is obtained at cost of lower accuracy on natural images~\cite{madry2017towards,tsipras2018robustness}, suggesting that only the robust features are extracted by the model~\cite{ilyas2019adversarial}: How can be this conciliated with invertibility of robust models?
 This paper shows that, while AT {\em preserves} information about the data that is irrelevant for the task in the weights (to the point where the resulting model is invertible), the information that is {\em effectively} used by the classifier does not contain all the details about the input $x$.
 In other words, the network is not effectively invertible: what really matters is the accessible information stored in the weights.
-In order to visualize this fact, we will introduce {\em effective images}, that are images that represent what the classifiers ''sees''.
+In order to visualize this fact, we will introduce {\em effective images}, that are images that represent what the classifier "sees".
 Inverting learned representations is not new, and it was solved in ~\cite{mahendran2015understanding,yosinski2015understanding, ulyanov2018deep, kingma2013auto}; however, these methods either inject external information through priors or explicitly impose the task of reconstruction contrary to robust models.

 The main contribution of this work can be summarized as follows.
 If representations contain all the information about the input $x$, then adversarially trained models should be better at transfering features to different tasks, where aspects of the data that were irrelevant to the task it was (pre)-trained on were neither destroyed nor ignored, but preserved.
 To test this hypothesis, we perform linear classification (fine-tune the last layer) for different tasks.
 We show that AT improves linear transferability of deep learning models across diverse tasks which are {\em sufficiently different} from the source task/dataset.
 Specifically, the farther two tasks are (as measured by a task distance), the higher the performance improvement that can be achieved by training a linear classifier using an adversarially-trained model (feature, or backbone) compared to an ordinarily trained model.
 Related to this, in \cite{shafahi2019adversarially} the transferability of robustness to new tasks is studied experimentally; differently, in the present work we study the linear transferability of natural accuracy.
 Moreover, we also analytically show that, confirming empirical evidence~\cite{ilyas2019adversarial}, once we extract robust features from a backbone model, {\em all} the models using these features have to be robust.